PyPSA/atlite/doc/configuration.rst

 suit people in their first steps.

-Further down the line you might want to change some of these settings, like e.g. to storage locations for cutouts and datasets.
+Further down the line you might want to change some of these settings, like e.g. storage locations for cutouts and datasets.

 There are different ways to change the settings in Atlite, depending on your use case: